kehantan/labbook/docs/assays/mtt.rst

     * You can observe the 96 well plate under microscope with 10x magnification to observe the formation of formazan crystals.

 #.
 Remove media along with remaining MTT solution with multichannel micropipette.
 #.
-Add 100 uL of DMSO into each well with a multichannel micropipette.
+Add 100 μL of DMSO into each well with a multichannel micropipette.

     * You can use a cell reservoir for DMSO.